Charlie Macnamara - Technical Writer and Developer

 Adding water to create our biga mixture

 Add half your flour to a container and pour in the liquid.
-This can get potentially messy.
-Use a lidded container for efficient mixing: add ingredients, seal, and shake for 30 seconds.
-A bowl works too, but expect mess!
+Use a lidded container and shake for 30 seconds, or mix in a bowl (messier).

 Mixed biga showing proper consistency

-Break up any remaining clumps with your fingers or a dough scraper to ensure proper hydration:
+Break clumps with your fingers or a scraper:

 Biga covered and ready for overnight fermentation